Cap-go/tutorials/src/content/plugins-tutorials/cap-camera-permission.md

 ---
+title: Using cap-camera-permission package
-"title": "Using cap-camera-permission package", "description": "Tutorial on how to use the cap-camera-permission package with Capacitor", "created_at": "2022-01-21",
+description: Tutorial on how to use the cap-camera-permission package with Capacitor
-"published": true,
-"slug": "cap-camera-permission"
+created_at: 2022-01-21
+published: true
+slug: cap-camera-permission
 ---

 ## Using cap-camera-permission Package